rahulpro1012/BookStore_Mangement/README.md

 •	Redis

 # Working –
-•	The application uses session management as a middleware.
+•	The application uses session management as a middleware.<br>
 •	Only the routes login and logout are middleware free and can be accessed by anyone.
 •	Other routes are checked for valid sessions which are only valid for certain time.
 •	Gorilla mux is used to create routes for CRUD operations.